256dpi/arduino-mqtt/yun/abi.md

 **Optimized MQTT library for the Arduino Yun that uses a client process on the linux processor.**

+The following commands are exchanged between the python script and the arduino library:

    | Command     | Format
 ---|-------------|-----------------------------------------
 -> | will        | `w:topic:(payload)`